durrantlab/POVME/README.md

 ----------------------

 Begin by downloading POVME 2.1.
-An example input file is included with the download (in the 'examples' directory).
+An example input file is included with the download (in the 'povme/examples/' directory).
 This input file is heavily commented and may be even more useful that the information provided on this website.

 POVME is released under the GNU General Public License.
 If you have any questions, comments, or suggestions, please don't hesitate to contact me,